mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-13"></a>
 [Back to top](#top)
 ## FL-13 -- Rep. Charlie Crist (D)
+### Committees
+Charlie Crist is the #16 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016